AbrahamBisrat/FinancialGrowthCalculator/README.md

 ## Acknowledgments

-- Inspired by the quote from Albert Einstein: "Compound interest is the eighth wonder of the world.
-He who understands it, earns it; he who doesn't, pays it."
+- Inspired by the quote from Albert Einstein: "Compound interest is the eighth wonder of the world."